 Exfoliating your skin once in a fortnight can help remove pigmented dead skin cells.
 This can reduce the appearance of dark and dull-looking skin.

-If you are a regular swimmer, make it a point to follow these tips to prevent your skin from getting dull, dark and dry.
+While swimming is a necessary life skill and a great physical activity, the chlorine used to disinfect swimming pools is a cause of concern for many.
+By now, you must have learnt enough about the damaging effects of chlorine on the skin.
+So if you are a regular swimmer, make it a point to follow these tips to prevent your skin from getting dull, dark and dry.
 Once you have your regimen in place, you’re good to go!

 Was this Article helpful?

 - Most helpful